stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 │  ├─ local_connection_detector.py
 ```

-The __init__.py is to make sure the module is treated as a python package, don't delete it
+The __init__.py is to make sure the module is treated as a python package, don't delete it.

 ### Redis Pub/Sub